-Generally speaking, at each merit review, faculty are expected to provide evidence of research progress during the review period.
-For faculty at the Assistant rank, progress may be demonstrated by providing drafts of manuscripts-in-progress; transcripts of lectures or conference presentations; field notes from ethnographic research-in-progress; storyboards, scripts, or other notations for artistic projects; book proposals; grant proposals; et al. The department does not expect any minimum number of completed publications for merit advancements at the Assistant rank.
-For the Fourth-Year Appraisal, faculty must include documentation of progress toward the completion of a major research project (see below for further details): for scholars in "book fields," for example, this may include a draft manuscript, reader reports from anonymous reviewers on a book manuscript, pre-published articles and/or book chapters that will be included in the published book, et al. For scholars in "article fields," this may include a number of published articles and/or book chapters that partially represent what will later be used for the promotion review.
-For promotion to Associate Professor with tenure, faculty members in book fields are expected to have published at least two journal articles or book chapters in addition to their book.
+Assistant Rank: Generally speaking, at each merit review, faculty are expected to provide evidence of research progress during the review period.
+For faculty at the Assistant rank, progress may be demonstrated by providing drafts of manuscripts-in-progress; transcripts of conference or invited lectures or presentations; field notes from ethnographic research-in-progress; storyboards, scripts, or other notations for artistic projects; book proposals; grant proposals; et al. The department does not expect any minimum number of completed publications for merit advancements at the Assistant rank.

+Fourth-Year Appraisal: For the Fourth-Year Appraisal, faculty must include documentation of progress toward the completion of a major research project (see below for further details): for scholars in "book fields," for example, this may include a draft manuscript, reader reports from expert reviewers on a book manuscript, pre-published articles and/or book chapters that will be included in the published book,1 et al. For scholars in "article fields," this may include a number of published articles and/or book chapters that partially represent what will later be used for the promotion review.

+Promotion to Associate and Tenure: For promotion to Associate Professor with tenure, faculty members in book fields are expected to have published at least two peer-reviewed journal articles or book chapters in addition to their book.
 The department recognizes that in the humanities and social sciences, it is common practice for these publications to be early versions of chapters in the book.
 Candidates for promotion to Associate Professor with tenure are also expected to include evidence of progress on a new research project in their dossiers.
 Although such evidence sometimes includes additional publications, more often it is documented with drafts of manuscripts-in-progress; transcripts of lectures or conference presentations; field notes from ethnographic research-in-progress; book proposals; grant proposals; et al.

-At the Associate rank and above, the department has set general guidelines for productivity during each review cycle (1-2 articles/chapters for 2-year cycles, 2-3 articles/chapters for 3-year cycles for scholars working in book or article fields).
+Associate and Full Ranks: At the mid-Associate rank and above, the department has set general guidelines for productivity during each review cycle (2 peer-reviewed publications for 3-year cycles).
 However, the department does not treat these guidelines as absolute benchmarks: we recognize that during some review periods, faculty may be engaged in longer-duration research that may not result in publication until the research is complete (for example, ethnographic field work, large-scale data collection, archival research, durational artistic/performance development, et al.).
-In such cases, the faculty member should provide a narrative describing the research's progression, and should provide supplementary material (for example, grant proposals, manuscript drafts, conference presentations, field notes, partial data sets, et al.) to demonstrate research activity.
+In such cases, the faculty member should provide a narrative describing the research progression, and should provide supplementary material (e.g., grant proposals, manuscript drafts, conference presentations, field notes, partial data sets, et al.) to demonstrate research activity.

-For promotions and career reviews (to Associate Professor, to Professor, and to Step VI), faculty are expected to provide evidence of the completion of a major peer-reviewed research project:
+Major Career Reviews: For promotions and career reviews (to Associate Professor, to Professor, and to Step VI), faculty are expected to provide evidence of the completion of a major peer-reviewed research project: